Michael F. Easley Jr.: Career

 From 2010 to 2021, he was a litigation partner at the law firm of McGuireWoods.
 His practice focused on government investigations and a range of civil and criminal matters in both state and federal courts.

 Easley was a member of the Criminal Justice Act Panel for the Eastern District of North Carolina, through which he provided legal representation to indigent clients under federal indictment or investigation.
 He served as a council member for the Criminal Justice Section of the North Carolina Bar Association and as a member of the Board of Visitors of the University of North Carolina.
 He previously served on the Board of Directors for North Carolina's Tenth Judicial District Bar and the Wake County Bar Association.

+He resumed private practice at McGuireWoods, in March 2025, as the managing partner of its Raleigh office, following his February resignation from public office.

 U.S. attorney for the Eastern District of North Carolina

 On September 28, 2021, President Joe Biden nominated Easley to be the United States attorney for the Eastern District of North Carolina.
 On October 28, 2021, his nomination was reported out of committee by a voice vote.
 On November 17, 2021, his nomination was confirmed in the United States Senate by voice vote.
 He was sworn in on November 26, 2021, by Judge James C. Dever III.
+He resigned on February 3, 2025, returning to McGuireWoods.